JDBC API in Java allows program to batch insert and update data into database, which

 used here is, I have not disabled auto commit mode.
 You should always run SQL

-auto-commit mode disabled even with JDBC Batch insert and update example and
+query with auto-commit mode disabled even with JDBC Batch insert and update example and

-commit() explicitly.
+do commit() explicitly.
 That will further boost performance of your JDBC code.
 Try

 running above code with auto commit mode disabled and it won't take even a